cu-compg-spring-2025/assignment-4-string-search-vincedbowen/README.md

   --out_file OUT_FILE   File to save plot to
-  --width WIDTH         Width of plot in inches (default: 8) --height HEIGHT       Height of plot in inches (default: 5)
+  --width WIDTH         Width of plot in inches (default: 8) --height HEIGHT       Height of plot in inches (default: 5) --num_shifts NUM_SHIFTS Graph the number of shifts in the algorithms (default: False)
 ```

 ## Examles